geekiam/website/static/posts/what-are-javascript-promises.md

 operation and its resulting value.

 Essentially a *Promise* is a proxy value for a value that is not necessarily known at the time when the promise was first created.
-It enables developers to associate a handler for an asynchronous actions eventual success or failure result.
+It enables developers to associate a handler for an asynchronous action's eventual success or failure result.
 Enabling asynchronous methods return values like synchronous methods, instead of immediately returning values.
-At the most basic level, a Promise enables an asynchronous method to return a value at some point in future.
+At the most basic level, a Promise enables an asynchronous method to return a value at some point in the future.

 A Promise can be in one of three states: